WWF-Sweden/ITR-tool/docs/intro.rst

 alignment to the long term temperature goals set out in the Paris Agreement.

-The SBTi has developed a codebase to function as a calculator for the portfolio coverage and temperature scoring methods.
+The SBTi developed the original codebase to function as a calculator for the portfolio coverage and temperature scoring methods.
 This tool is fed with the necessary data to generate temperature scores at the company and portfolio level, in addition to providing analytics on target